VO2 max Estimate your VO₂max

 VO₂max calculation does not depend on age, only on your performance.

-Luc Léger progressive shuttle test: run 20-meter shuttles at increasing speed controlled by beeps.
+The Beep Test (also called the 20-meter shuttle run or Luc Léger test): run 20-meter (~66 ft) shuttles at increasing speed controlled by audio beeps.

 Level not reached